CoorpAcademy/serverless-plugins/packages/serverless-offline-sqs/README.md

 npm install serverless-offline-sqs
 ```

-Then inside your project's `serverless.yml` file, add following entry to the plugins section before `serverless-offline` (and after `serverless-webpack` if presents): `serverless-offline-sqs`.
+Then inside your project's `serverless.yml` file, add following entry to the plugins section before `serverless-offline` (and after `serverless-webpack` if present): `serverless-offline-sqs`.

 ```yml
 plugins: